percona/pxb-docs/docs/index.md

 # Percona XtraBackup - Documentation

+!!! warning "End of life alert"

+    Percona XtraBackup 2.4 has reached end of life.
+This core documentation is now read-only.
+However, we will continue to publish release notes for post-EOL builds as they become available.

 !!! note ""

     This documentation is for the latest release: Percona XtraBackup {{release}} ([Release Notes](release-notes/2.4/{{release}}.md)).